Kilometer Kids

 Every program site is unique with different needs, and a member of that community is best equipped to understand those needs.
 We believe this model fosters a greater sense of camaraderie and trust.
 So, if you are a teacher looking to start an afterschool physical activity program for your students, a parent trying to get the kids in your neighborhood moving, or a member of a community organization looking for new sports-based youth programming, our site-based Kilometer Kids program is for you!

-As the site lead/head coach, you have the flexibility to decide whether you will participate for the fall and/or spring season, where your team will practice, and what days and times works best for you and your participants to meet.
-When you register as a Kilometer Kids site lead/head coach, you will get FREE access to:
+As the Head Coach, you have the flexibility to decide whether you will participate for the fall and/or spring season, where your team will practice, and what days and times works best for you and your participants to meet.
+When you register as a Kilometer Kids Head Coach, you will get FREE access to:

 • Our 10-week, gamed-based running curriculum consisting of daily lesson plans that include weekly themes and discussion questions, fun games, daily runs and resources for further learning

-• Coaching orientation, CPR/First Aid training, and SafeSport certification to prepare you for the season
+• Coaching orientation, CPR/First Aid training, and RRCA Child Protection Training certification to prepare you for the season

 • Electronic mileage tracking tools to make tracking your participants' progress streamlined and organized